juacas/moodle-local_appcrue/README.md

 }

 ```
 - autologin: logs-in a user with an external token and redirects him to a deep link.
-It takes the params token, fallback, urltogo, course, group.
+Also can build redirection URLs from a library of configured url patterns and some parameters.
+It takes the params token, fallback, urltogo, course, group, pattern, param1, param2, param3.
 - sitemap: generates a JSON representation of the categories and courses.
 It takes params token, category, includecourses, hiddencats, urlsonlyonends.
 ```
 {